davidBelanger/Remodel/README.md

 There is a problem with building code using make:
       It checks whether files are up-to-date based on their timestamps, which is not always reliable.
 Timestamps can also be insufficient when building dependencies in parallel.

+**Note** This tool was developed for a problem set for Prof. Emery Berger's CS630 class.
+The idea for the tool, the syntax for the RemodelFile, and the example below are due to him.

 Usage
 ---------------------
+1) Build  Remodel from source (Makefile provided).
+See notes below on building it.
+2) Make a file called 'RemodelFile' that encodes the dependency structure of your project.
+See below for syntax.
+3) Make a directory called 'remodel' in the same directory where RemodelFile is.
+4) Build your project!

 How It Works
 ---------------------
+You specify the dependency structure of your project using a RemodelFile, described below.
+This induces a DAG between the dependencies.
+The code considers all of the files in these dependencies and computes their MD5sum.
+It compares this hash value to a value cached from the last time Remodel was run.
+(md5sums are cached in ./remodel/.md5-map).
+If the sum has changed, then the file is marked as changed.
+It and all of its children will need to be rebuilt.

+We use the Intel Thread Building Blocks Flow Graph library for executing the build commands for the project in parallel.
+This instantiates a the DAG induced by the RemodelFile, where each node corresponds to a build command.
+Nodes' build commands are executed only when their parents nodes finish.

 RemodelFile Syntax